-It is a ton of work, but if you really want to maximize your return, you could also list your small collection on TrainzAuctions.com or another Online Auction site like eBay.
+It is a ton of work, but if you really want to maximize your return, you could list your collection on an Online Auction site like eBay.
 If you go this route, you will be responsible for cleaning and repairing, photographing, copywriting the items, managing the auction listings, keeping track of payments, and packing the items for shipment.
 If you have unsatisfied customers, you will have to accept returns, often paying for return shipping.

 If you list your items on a major online marketplace such as eBay, you will typically pay about 14-20% of the sale price in listing fees, final value fees, and credit card fees.